 This use case provides an example of PAIS configurations for bulk transfers and especially highlights the following benefits:

-The transfer of “typed” packets of well-known contents and of controlled sizes: instead of a single and continuous stream of “opaque” bytes such as those established by common “copy” system commands, this improves reliability and enables partial (re)processing;
+Standardization associated with Transfer Objects and SIPs allows the Archive to efficiently recognize, ingest and manage the different types of data (e.g., housekeeping and scientific).
+This also facilitates data dissemination..

-The control of the sequence of transfer: can be done at the “type” or domain level and not only at the byte/bit level e.g. this CoRoT case imposes the transfer of the housekeeping data prior to the payload “N0” data;
+Control of the sequencing of the transferred SIPs, such as requiring that the housekeeping data must be transferred prior to the level 0 data, facilitates efficient Archive management functions;

-The validation by the Archive of fixity, provenance and consistency: can be performed from the first packet received, during the overall period of transfer and not only at the very end of the process;
+Validation by the Archive of fixity, sizes, and occurrences can be performed starting from the first SIP received and continued during the overall period of transfer, rather than only at the very end of the transfer process.
+This provides increased efficiency and effectiveness;

 The declarative model provided by the PAIS descriptors provides semantics that can help the Archive to classify the input SIPs and to minimize the metadata extraction activity.
-The Archive may even get the metadata without being aware of their origin inside or outside the SIPs.

 This use case does not cover the transfer of documents or representational information about the content of the transferred files.
 That information was to be transferred through a separate means.
 The transfer of metadata, documentation and the relationships with the actual data is covered by the ISEE and POLDER use cases, see sections 6.1 and 6.2 respectively.